nuichto/task-tracker-cli/README.md

 # Task Tracker CLI

-A simple but solid command-line task tracker built in Python.
-Lets you add, update, delete tasks and track their status — no databases, no frameworks, just Python's built-in modules.
+Command-line task tracker written in Python.
+Add, update, delete tasks and track their status.
+Built with the standard library only

 ## Features